FelipeCarlosTech/homelab/README.md

 - SSH root login and password authentication disabled by default
 - UFW firewall automatically configured
 - Network policies restrict pod-to-pod communication

+## Contributing

+Contributions are welcome!
+To contribute to this project:

+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature/my-feature`
+3. Commit your changes: `git commit -am 'Add new feature'`
+4. Push to the branch: `git push origin feature/my-feature`
+5. Submit a pull request

+Please make sure to update tests and documentation as appropriate.

+## Frequently Asked Questions

+### General Questions
+- **Q: Is this suitable for production use?**
+  A: While the system is designed to be robust, it's primarily intended for homelab environments.

+- **Q: What's the minimum number of nodes required?**
+  A: You can run the system on a single node, but 3 nodes are recommended for high availability.

+### Technical Questions
+- **Q: How do I add a new microservice?**
+  A: Create a new service directory in the `apps/` folder and add its deployment in `infrastructure/terraform/modules/microservices/main.tf`.

+- **Q: Can I use a different database system?**
+  A: Yes, modify the `databases` module to deploy your preferred database.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.